Alleviating Adversarial Attacks on Variational Autoencoders with MCMC: Preventing adversarial attacks with MCMC

 \begin{theorem} The upper bound on the total variation distance between samples from MCMC for a given corrupted point $\rvx^a$, $q^{(t)}(\rvz|\rvx^a)$, and the variational posterior for the given real point $\rvx^r$, $q_{\phi}(\rvz|\rvx^r)$, is the following:

 \end{theorem} \textit{Proof} See Appendix \ref{appendix:theory}.

 As discussed already, the first component gets smaller with more steps of the MCMC.
 The second component could be treated as a \textit{bias} of the family of variational posteriors.
 Finally, there is the last element that corresponds to a constant error that is unavoidable.
-However, this term decays faster than the square root of the attack radius.
+However, this term decays faster than the square root of the attack radius \ac{for the asymptotically small attack radius}.